P ≠ NP Proof

 tested in eventual simulated running of S –, into any running of

-is no simulating S at all).
+(4) none (there is no simulating S into

 Can there be some other way?
 No, by a reasoning similar to pigeonholes